 Caledonian Braves extended their winning run and picked up their first clean sheet of the season by beating Vale of Leithen 4-0.

 It was a drizzly afternoon at Alliance Park as Braves looked to carry on from their victory in midweek against an out of form Vale of Leithen side.
 Caley Braves boss Ricky Waddell made 1 change to the side who beat Edinburgh Uni 3-1.
-With Jamie Walker returning from suspension.

 The game started off lively and Braves almost took the lead straight away.
 Cole Starrs managed to get a shot away but it narrowly rolled past the post.